 In evaluating a long-lived asset for recoverability, we estimate the undiscounted cash flows expected to result from our use and eventual disposition of the asset.
 If the sum of the expected undiscounted cash flows is less than the carrying amount of the asset, an impairment loss, equal to the excess of the carrying amount over the fair value of the asset, is recognized.
+In fiscal year 2018, we recorded impairment charges of \$6.6 million, including \$4.6 million related to property and equipment and \$2.0 million related to other assets designated for future use with Zhongxing Telecommunications Equipment Corporation (ZTE), as a result of the Bureau of Industry and Security (BIS) denial order on April 15, 2018.
 In fiscal year 2016 we recorded impairment charges of \$13.8 million related to our strategic decision to exit a product line and end programs associated with our GaN-on Silicon Carbide (GaN-on-SiC) license and technology transfer.
-There were no impairments of definite life long-lived assets in any other periods presented.
+There were no impairments of long-lived assets in fiscal year 2017.
 Intangible assets related to in-process research and development acquired are not amortized until the underlying asset begins revenue-generating activity, at which time it is amortized over its estimated useful life.
 Intangibles related to abandoned in-process research and development projects are expensed in the period the project is abandoned.